Disney’s Magical Express & Resort Airline Check-in

 - You should receive the return time for your bus to the airport the day before departure.
 Take that assigned time very seriously.
-Allow yourself plenty of leeway to get to the Magical Express bus stop at your resort nice and early, because if you miss the assigned bus, in most cases you will NOT be allowed on the next bus, and you’ll have to pay your own way back to the airport.
+Allow yourself plenty of leeway to get to the Magical Express bus stop at your resort nice and early, because if you miss the assigned bus, you will generally NOT be allowed on the next bus, and you’ll have to pay your own way back to the airport.
 Disney is quite inflexible about this.

 Pros and Cons

 The obvious advantages of Disney’s Magical Express are its supposed convenience, seamlessness and the fact that it is FREE (except for tips).

 However, you should be aware that it is shared bus service, with Magical Express buses each visiting up to 4 resorts to drop off passengers, and therefore your transfer will almost certainly take longer than using a rental car or towncar service.
 (90 minutes from the time your plane lands is a good rule of thumb.
 We have personally experienced it taking a long as 2 hours.)
 Depending on how much you value your precious vacation time vs. the cost savings, Magical Express may or may not be for you.

 - All Disney resort hotel* guests, regardless of whether they are using the Magical Express buses, can get a boarding pass for their return trip home and check in their luggage at their hotel, subject to various restrictions (see below).
 This luggage check-in and boarding pass service is usually located in the lobby or just outside the front door of the hotel.
 It is only available for selected airlines.